FreaKzero/nms-companion/protocol.md

 - [ ] Locations -> Edit: Screenshots should be editable
 - [x] Community Research -> 39% means the process of the current Tier - not the whole Research
 - [x] Supply Depots -> on "Grab" the list is not updated
+- [x] Add "pirate" and "fav" filters for tags - make sure Tags are always lowercase

 # Learning Refactor 1 - Backend
 ## Goal